Generated Parts of Xapi

 against the list of RBAC permissions.
 The key-related RBAC permissions are

-encoded in the format action/key:key
+encoded in the format action/key:key (all lowercase) - for example,

 Alternative Wire Names